 For many, disabilities are merely temporary.
 For others, disabilities will be a lifelong condition.

-Disability insurance exists to make sure that you will be able to pay your bills while you are recovering from an accident or insurance.
+Disability insurance exists to make sure that you will pay your bills while you are recovering from an accident or insurance.
 Employers usually offer these plans as part of their benefits packages, though not always.
 Private disability insurance is also available to Albertans who don’t have the option to purchase a plan through work.

 What is Short-term Disability?

 Short-term disability (STD) is a form of insurance that will cover your expenses for up to six months if your paid sick leave runs out while employed.
-The specific payout period will depend on your specific STD policy.
+The specific payout period will depend on your particular STD policy.

 STD benefits usually pay 65% to 70% of your regular net pay and will do so to a predefined maximum, usually $5000 per month.

-What is Long-term Disability?
+What is a Long-term Disability?

 After two years, you have to prove that you can’t work in any occupation at all to continue receiving benefits, even if the occupations you can now work in pay significantly less than your former position did.

-If you can prove that you can’t work at any occupation you will be able to receive benefits until you turn 65, at which point the Canadian Pension Plan will generally take over.
+If you can prove that you can’t work at any occupation, you will be able to receive benefits until you turn 65, at which point the Canadian Pension Plan will generally take over.

 Can an Employer Fire You While You’re on Disability?

-Technically employers are not supposed to fire you while you’re on short-term disability or on a job-protected medical leave unless they suspend or discontinue the business, and must offer you your job back if the business starts up again within 52 weeks after your leave ends.
-Employers are not supposed to discriminate against, lay off, or terminate an employee, or require them to resign, because of a request for a job-protected leave.
+Technically employers are not supposed to fire you while you’re on short-term disability or a job-protected medical leave unless they suspend or discontinue the business, and must offer you your job back if the business starts up again within 52 weeks after your leave ends.
+Employers are not supposed to discriminate against, lay off, or terminate an employee, or require them to resign, because of a request for job-protected leave.

 Employees are eligible for job-protective illness and injury leave if they’ve been employed at least 90 days with the same employer.
 If you are eligible you can take time off work without pay without risking your job.
 When you return to work you must be given the same job, or an equivalent.
-Your employer is not required to pay wages or benefits during a long-term leave unless such payments and benefits are outlined in an employment contract or collective agreement.
-For the purposes of calculating years of service your leave counts as being continuously employed.
+Your employer is not required to pay wages or benefits during a long-term disability leave unless such payments and benefits are outlined in an employment contract or collective agreement.
+For the purposes of calculating years of service, your leave counts as being continuously employed.
 Leave doesn’t guarantee a disability insurance payment, but the federal and provincial leave laws do help protect your job while you do.
 You can take up to 16 weeks of leave each calendar year by providing a medical certificate that states the estimated duration of your leave.
 You must do this before the leave begins in order to protect your job.
 You must provide one week’s written notice of the date you intend to return to work unless there is an agreement otherwise.

 In reality, they often do, claiming that the employment contract has “become frustrated” due to your absence on the job.